MasterJedi2014/MPMB-XUA25AS-Arcane-Subclasses/README.md

   - V6 superseded by V9.
 The Enchantment, Necromancy, & Transmutation Wizard subclasses have been added to the script.
 - **2025-12-06:**
   - Initial upload of script (V6) for the Arcane Updates UA article content.
 All subclasses that got updates have been updated in this script.
+- **2025-12-13:**
+  - Minor update to V6 Arcane Updates UA script to address error caused by missing comma.

 **Known Bugs:**
 - Will alter when one is found.